Non-Allais Paradox and Context-Dependent Risk Attitudes: Resulting Behavior

 \subsection{Violation of the Betweenness Axiom}

-In addition to the class of rank-dependent models that distort probability weights, another important branch of the literature that studies axiomatic models of non-expected utility employs the class of models that satisfy the axiom of betweenness.
-The betweenness axiom is weaker than the independence axiom and we define it here. \begin{definition} A preference relation $\succsim$ satisfies \textbf{betweenness} if, for any $p,q\in \cal{L}$, $p\succ q$ implies $p\succ \alpha p+(1-\alpha)q$ for all $\alpha\in (0,1)$, and $p\sim q$ implies $p\sim \alpha p+(1-\alpha)q$ for all $\alpha\in [0,1]$. \end{definition} In reference to next set of preferences we discuss, we show how a DM whose risk-taking behavior varies can cause a violation of Betweenness.
+\begin{definition} A preference relation $\succsim$ satisfies \textbf{betweenness} if, for any $p,q\in \mathcal{L}$, $p\succ q$ implies $p\succ \alpha p+(1-\alpha)q$ for all $\alpha\in (0,1)$, and $p\sim q$ implies $p\sim \alpha p+(1-\alpha)q$ for all $\alpha\in [0,1]$. \end{definition} In reference to next set of preferences we discuss, we show how a DM whose risk-taking behavior varies can cause a violation of betweenness.
 By showing that such preferences can be consistent with the ECU, we demonstrate that our model does not fall into the class of betweenness models.
 Unlike the examples presented thus far, this example involves a preference for a riskier lottery when the probability that a prize is disappointing is high while a less risky lottery is preferred when the probability is low.
-This case is similar to the idea presented by \textcite{Honda2022}.

 Consider lottery $p=(\$50,1)$ and lottery $q=(\$100,0.5;\$20,0.5)$.
 Suppose that the DM considers the 0.5 probability that the lower prize of \$20 is awarded to be disturbingly high and so prefers the less-risky lottery $p$.
-Now, consider lottery $0.6p+(1-0.6)q=(\$100,0.2;\$50,0.6;\$20,0.2)$.
-The lower probability that the disappointing \$20 is awarded causes the DM to consider it negligible.
+Now, consider the lottery The lower probability that the disappointing \$20 is awarded causes the DM to consider it negligible.
 This encourages the DM to become risk-loving and take a chance on achieving the highest prize of \$100.
 This results in $0.6p+(1-0.6)q\succ p$, which is a violation of betweenness.

 \begin{example} Suppose we have a binary ECU.
-Let $X=[0,200],d=30,\tau=0.3,$ with a strictly increasing $u$ such that $u(20)=8, u(50)=10, u(100)=200$.
+Let $X=[0,200],d=30,\tau=0.3,$ with a strictly increasing $u$ such that $u(20)=8, u(50)=10, u(100)=20$.
 Suppose further that we have a utility function $v$ such that $v(20)=4, v(100)=12$. $\square$ \end{example}

 Lottery $p$ places probability 0 on disappointing prizes so its value based on the ECU representation is $V(p)=1u(50)=10$.
 Lottery $q$, on the other hand, assigns a probability higher than $\tau=0.3$ to prizes that are less than or equal to $d=30$, so its value is given by $V(q)=0.5v(100)+0.5v(20)=8$.
 This gives us $p\succ q$.
 In contrast, lottery $0.6p+(1-0.6)q$ assigns only a 0.2 probability to the \$20 prize, and this means that the lottery will be evaluated according to $u$.
 We thus have $V(0.6p+(1-0.6)q)=0.2u(100)+0.6u(50)+0.2u(20)=11.6$, which implies that $0.6p+0.4q\succ p$.
 The intuition here is that the DM uses function $v$ when evaluating lottery $q$ because the high probability of disappointment makes the DM pessimistic.
 The lower probability that disappointment occurs when we take the mixture $0.6p+0.4q$, however, makes the DM feel optimistic and leads the DM to use function $u$ when evaluating the lottery.